mgvWin/nodejs_edu/README.md

 ## Development

-Run `npm start` for development by automatically restarting the app when file changes in the directory are detected.
+Run `npm run start` for development by automatically restarting the app when file changes in the directory are detected.

 ## Running unit tests

-Run `npm test` to execute the unit tests.
+Run `npm run test` to execute the unit tests.

+## Running streams

+Run `npm run streams [-- <options>]`.